NitanJana/battleShips/README.md

 ## Deployment

-Your Battleships Game Web App is hosted on GitHub Pages and can be accessed [here](https://nitanjana.github.io/battleShips/).
+Your Battleships Game is hosted on GitHub Pages and can be accessed [here](https://nitanjana.github.io/battleShips/).

 To deploy this project manually: